 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-As a business owner it’s inevitable that you will pay VAT on the majority of goods and services you purchase in the course of running your business.
+Paying VAT on the goods and services you purchase in the course of running your business is fairly inevitable.
 With most goods and services attracting VAT at a rate of 20%, it can mean significant extra spending.

 Fortunately, VAT is designed to be paid by the consumer of the goods or services – the person at the end of the chain – not by the businesses that supply them.
 This means that you may be able to reclaim the VAT your business pays out for goods and services.

 Not everyone can claim back the VAT they pay, and you’ll normally only be able to reclaim VAT if your business is VAT registered.
-Some types of business are exempt from VAT altogether, such as those dealing in insurance, educational training, art, and antiques.
+Some types of business are exempt from VAT altogether, such as those dealing solely with insurance, educational training, art, and antiques, so they won’t be able to register and therefore aren’t able to claim the VAT they pay out.

 It’s easy to get confused, but “VAT exempt” and “VAT zero rated” mean two different things.
-When something is exempt from VAT, it means that no VAT can be charged when they’re supplied – at all.
+When something is exempt from VAT, it means that no VAT – at all- can be charged when the item is supplied.

 Goods and services which are VAT zero-rated are still subject to VAT, but at a rate of 0%.
 So, you won’t actually need to pay anything extra, but you will need to report it on your VAT return.